CRA Interview Questions

 My last thought…

 Be you.
 An interview shouldn’t be a dog-and-pony show.
 Every hiring manager we work with cares about their team members.
 They care about their company and their company’s mission.
-They care about this industry.
+And, they care about this industry.

 And if you need us, we are here.
 Our resources: